 Wednesday, July 22, 2020

-While Donald Trump's round of golf with Tiger Woods this year made national headlines, Tiger's round with Barack Obama in 2013 also caused quite a stir.
+While Donald Trump's round of golf with Tiger Woods last year made national headlines, Tiger's round with Barack Obama in 2013 also caused quite a stir.
 Although scores remain top secret, what's not so secret is that many American presidents have been avid golfers.

 According to Don van Natta’s First Off the Tee, 15 of the last 18 presidents have been serious golfers and how they played the game reveals a lot about their character.
 Dwight Eisenhower played more than 800 times during his eight years in office and had a putting green installed on the South Lawn of the White House.

 A member of Augusta National Golf Club, Ike broke 80 on a dozen occasions and the Eisenhower Pine, once located on the 17th hole, was named after him.
 Ike hit the tree so many times that, at a club meeting in 1956, he proposed that the tree be cut down.
 Not wanting to offend the president, the club’s chairman adjourned the meeting rather than reject the request.

 John F. Kennedy was a serious golfer but didn't want to be seen playing because he wanted to contrast his image with Ike’s reputation of “golfing his way through the presidency.”
 JFK and his aides reportedly made a lot of hay out of Ike's constant playing, and dubbed him "Duffer in Chief.”

 As for LBJ, van Natta says that he “really tore it up” on the course and would take 300, sometimes 400 swings, in a round.
 "He just wanted the feel of one perfect shot," van Natta notes, "and if it took 400 swings to do it, he was going to do it.
 He was the president and nobody was going to get in his way."